PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Throughout this whole trip we had encounters with lots of sea birds and sea creatures — large starfish, sea cucumbers, lots of fish, a lobster, and we even watched a local fisherman pull up an octopus.
 Keep an eye out for dolphins, manatees and turtles — we were hopeful, but didn’t see any on our trip.

 We learned how these islands are formed, the benefits of the mangrove islands, and a plethora of other nature-related topics.
-Jose is really nice and personable, and we all had a great time.
+We all had a great time.
 On average, this trip typically has about 2 hours of paddling, though we got in a little more paddle time.

 Thoughts on our Tour